Skip to main content

 How Carriers Over-Depreciate: Common Tactics

 Over-depreciation is not a single error — it takes many forms.
-Understanding the specific ways carriers inflate depreciation helps you identify problems on your own claim and challenge them effectively.
+Understanding the specific ways carriers inflate depreciation helps identify problems on a particular claim and challenge them effectively.
+For a broader treatment of the pattern itself, see excessive depreciation.

 Using Aggressive Useful Life Assumptions